-- d) national candidate stewards (in training, not yet qualified and hold no official responsibility, may carry out all steward duties under the supervision of an accredited steward, may work as a non-accredited gear checker) - e) non-accredited gear checkers may also be appointed to attend the gear check area at events to assist in the absence of an accredited steward or to assist the appointed steward at larger events.
+- Mational Ccandidate Sstewards (in training, not yet qualified and hold no official responsibility, may carry out all steward duties under the supervision of an accredited Ssteward., may work as a non-accredited gear checker) - e) non-accredited gear checkersApproved representative/s of the Steward (Marshals) may also be appointed to attend the gear check area at events to assist in the absence of an accredited steward or to assist the appointed Ssteward at larger events.
 Non-accredited gear checkers hold no official capacity, will not make any decisions on their own nor interpret any rules on their own.
-They are fully reportable to an Accredited Steward if appointed or the Head of the Ground Jury if no accredited steward is appointed
+They are fully reportable to an Accredited Steward if appointed or the Head of the Ground Jury if no accredited steward is appointed - e)f) See rule 7.9 for Out of Pocket expenses of appointed Accredited Stewards.
+Refer to Annex I Out of Pocket Expense Payments for Officials - for the current per diem